Updated: Nov 1, 2021

 In addition, freelancers in the 150birds network also get added value.
 Freelancers do not need to actively search for leads because 150birds algorithm is able to place them on teams and projects that match their skills, interests, and abilities.
 Contract negotiations for freelancers are also done by 150birds.

 All along the way, 150birds is there to monitor the work and guide the freelancers and businesses in order to make a successful partnership.
-To form your own successful partnership with 150birds visit our website and sign up for a free marketing proposal today!
+To form your own successful partnership with 150birds, sign up for a free marketing proposal today!